 Another important factor to consider is the distance over which CRB can be monitored.
 Radio telemetry monitoring typically covers only short to medium displacement distances usually limiting the applications of the technology (Robinson et al.2009).
-The radio devices employed in this study had a maximum range of 1000 meters, but the effective range of localization varied with topological conditions.
+The radio devices employed in this study had a maximum range of 1000 meters, but the effective range of localization varied with topological and vegetation conditions.
 The range detection was appropriate for CRB monitoring since the overall flight distance from release sites to ending sites ranged from 52.8 meters to 564.6 meters (Mean= 244 m, Median=234 m).
 This range also roughly delineates a radius for breeding site discovery from released CRB; the detector CRB must be released no further than approximately 500 meters from breeding sites.
 This might present difficulties for eradication teams since the breeding sites in question occur in cryptic locations presumably unknown to those searching for them.
 The relatively short detection radius of the radio devices obligates teams to close in on the cryptic sites through other investigative means.
 In order to effectively estimate possible locations of CRB breeding site, visual monitoring of damage and trapping should assess the presence of CRB populations.
 Once visual monitoring and trapping indicates the existence of CRB in a particular location, the detector CRB would be released in the vicinity to pinpoint the exact location of the breeding sites.
 Stats about monitoring and visual in Guam and HI This combination of monitoring methods would ease the control and eradication of CRB, and since traps and visual monitoring are already widespread, it would not be complicated to craft an integrated strategic plan.

 One of the most important accomplishments of this study was the localization of the majority of the released CRB.
-Out of 33 released CRB, a total of 19 were retrieved either as an individual or as a fallen radio transmitter (p̂=0.58).
-This comparatively high retrieval rate required an input of approximately 1 hour per CRB immediately after release and at least the same amount of time on the posterior day.
+Out of 33 released CRB, a total of 19 were retrieved either as an individual or as a fallen radio transmitter.
+This comparatively high retrieval rate required an input of approximately 1 hour per CRB immediately after release and at least the same amount of time on the following day.
 The tracking of CRB to an approximate location during the night followed by a more precise pinpointing during the daytime proved to greatly facilitate the retrieval of released CRB.
-It is also important to note that half of the individuals on the tracking team had limited experience using radio telemetry devices.
-The overall CRB retrieval rate would obviously increase with increased training.
-Although a majority of the released CRB were successfully tracked to discrete locations, a rather large proportion (p̂=0.42) of CRB were lost, presumably due to out-of-range flights.
-Interestingly, those CRB that flew out of range had statistically significantly lower percent emergence weights than those that stayed within the detection range of the radio devices (p-value=0.02).
+Although a majority of the released CRB were successfully tracked to discrete locations, a rather large proportion of CRB were lost, presumably due to out-of-range flights.
+Interestingly, those CRB that flew out of range had statistically significantly lower percent emergence weights than those that stayed within the detection range of the radio devices.
 All other variables had no statistical significance.

 This monitoring method greatly benefits from the fact that the problem of CRB loss can be easily addressed by controlling a single variable.
 Prior to release, CRB must be well-fed to ensure that the individuals will remain within the detection radius.